Tennessee Nursing Colleges, Degrees & Licenses

 Nursing School Accreditation

 Nursing school accreditation is a voluntary but important step programs take to demonstrate that nurses who complete their program have received a quality education.
-When looking for a nursing program, it is important to make sure that the program is accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+When selecting a nursing program, ensure it is accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 These organizations are responsible for ensuring that nursing programs meet certain standards and provide students with a quality education.

-In Tennessee, in order to be eligible to obtain an RN license, students must attend a Tennessee Board of Nursing-approved program.
-Accredited nursing programs operating within Tennessee will typically be accredited by ACEN or CCNE.
-Additional necessary steps to become a licensed RN include passing a criminal background check, completing the TN Board of Nursing application for licensure, and passing the NCLEX exam.
+In Tennessee, to be eligible for an RN license, students must complete a Tennessee Board of Nursing-approved program.
+Nursing programs in Tennessee are typically accredited by ACEN or CCNE.
+Additional steps to become a licensed RN include passing a criminal background check, completing the TN Board of Nursing licensure application, and passing the NCLEX exam.

-After first obtaining their license, nursing professionals maintain their skills through continued education.
-Continuing education is an important way for nurses to maintain the knowledge and skills necessary to perform their duties and renew their licenses in the future.
+After obtaining their licenses, nursing professionals maintain their skills through continuing education.
+Continuing education is an important way for nurses to maintain the knowledge and skills required to perform their duties and to renew their licenses.

 How Much Do Nurses Make in Tennessee?

-These numbers represent data from the U.S. Bureau of Labor Statistics from May 2022—the latest data available as of December 2023.
+These numbers represent data from the U.S. Bureau of Labor Statistics from May 2024—the latest data available as of January 2026.

 Licensed Practical Nurse Salaries